 • Plank hold.
 If you need something quieter, hold a plank for 60 to 90 seconds.
 The physical tension and breathing demand pull your focus into your body.

 After 2 minutes of intense movement, check in with the urge.
-It will usually have dropped significantly.
-If it hasn’t, do another round.
+If it is still high, do another round or switch to breathing.

-Breathing is the only autonomic function you can consciously control.
-That makes it a bridge between your automatic nervous system and your conscious mind.
+Breathing is one autonomic function that can be consciously influenced.
+That makes it a useful bridge between the body's automatic state and deliberate action.

 Box Breathing (for calming down):